HenrikSamuelsson/reading-feedback-systems/README.md

 __feedback__ Coupling between dynamical systems in a circular chain of cause and effect.
 An example is body temperature regulation, when your body temperature rises through exercise, you will start to sweat to release heat.

-__feedforward__ Conrtrol based on a open-loop scheme that takes as disturbances as input to enable the control block to directly compensate without having feedback from the system output.
+__feedforward__ Control based on a open-loop scheme that takes as disturbances as input to enable the control block to directly compensate without having feedback from the system output.